A-m-i-t-M/HPE-CPP/README.md

 # RAG for Setting up the Network

-This project implements a Network Integration Assistant that helps users with network equipment integration across different vendors.
+This project implements a RAG-based Network Integration Assistant that helps users with network equipment integration across different vendors.

 ## Features